 Pros and Cons for InboxDollars

-- You can earn a $5 activation bonus just to get started (although you need to reach $30 to cash out).
+You can earn a $5 sign up bonus just to get started (although you need to reach $30 to cash out).

-- Reputable site in business for 10+ years.
+Reputable survey site.
+In business for 10+ years.
 High ratings in Google and iTunes stores (4.4 of 5).

-- Takes 3-7 days for your payment to process; not instant.
+Takes up to 3 days for your payment to process; not instant.